 I wanted to explore science writing, but found no resources for high schoolers to do so.
-I discovered a treasure trove of careers connecting STEM and the public… but no path to get there—it seemed that every science communicator had accidentally stumbled upon their profession (often after completing an arduous graduate degree).
-Why?
+I discovered a treasure trove of careers connecting STEM and the public… but no path to get there—it seemed that every science communicator had accidentally stumbled upon their profession.
+Why is that?
 These opportunities aren’t mentioned in school.

 * The concept of a “now page” is from Derek Sivers

 this is legimitately like, a frequently asked question

 MAHacks: I organized MAHacks III and IV, a high school hackathon in Boston.
 Among other tasks, I coordinated experiences—office tours, job shadows, chats with entrepreneurs and engineers—that keep attendees excited about making things even after the event.